openHPI/interactive_dashboard/README.md

 Q: "Oh my god, the course component does weird things and skipps multiple courses at once"

-A: "You forgot you replace the Materialize.js - this should fix it."
+A: "You forgot to replace the Materialize.js - this should fix it."

 ## Development
 Once you have installed the dependencies, you can start a development server by running `npm start`.